STONEWALL Rebellion Veterans'

 Henderson.
 In turn, Carole hooked Williamson on "Greetings",

-which he has used ever since.
+which he has used ever since whenever he answers his telephone.
 David, who 'posilutely' loved

 Ernestine the Telephone Operator -- from Lily Tomlin's